imvarunkmr/easylogo/readme.txt

 To see some samples [visit the plugin support page ](http://plugins.imvarunkmr.net/easylogo/ "WordPress plugins by Varun")

 == Changelog ==
+= 1.5 =
+* Added feature to center your logo
+* Bug fixes

+= 1.4 =
+* Fixed issue with updated hover effects library

 = 1.3 =
 * Fixed “headers already sent error” caused by upgrade 1.2
 * Updated CSS Hover effects library to latest version
 * Minor Changes in HTML output

 = 1.2 =
 * Fixed a minor bug as pointed by user in support forums [here](https://wordpress.org/support/topic/jumping-menu-in-admin-bar)